 The results page is not a typical audiogram, but rather a functional descriptor of hearing.
 I like this because one of the things I spend a lot of time doing in clinical practice is explaining an audiogram graph that doesn't really follow any rules of graphing.

-Finally, I can click on a video and the Lively Head of Audiology explains my results.
+Finally, I can click on a video and Lively’s Head of Audiology explains my results.
 This is not a truly individualized explanation, but they clearly have several videos based on common patterns of hearing loss.
 Again, kudos for the open captions.

-Currently, they offer a private-labeled ReSound RIC with either a #312 zinc-air battery or a Lithium-Ion rechargeable.
-These devices are “Made for iPhone” which means they use Apple's proprietary version of Bluetooth LE to stream directly to iPhones, iPads, and iPods.
-There are also a few Android devices that can link up this way and Lively provides handy compatibility charts on their website.
+Currently, Lively offers a private-labeled ReSound RIC device in a rechargeable option, called the Lively 2 Plus, or a #312 zinc-air battery-powered model, the Lively 2 Lite.
+These devices are “Made for iPhone” which means they use Apple’s proprietary version of Bluetooth LE to stream directly to iPhones, iPads, and iPods.
+There are also a few Android devices that can link up this way, and Lively provides handy compatibility charts on their website.

-They have all the features you need including directional microphones for noise reduction, automatic and manual programs, feedback control, and enough adjustment channels to allow Lively's audiologists to match the shape and severity of your loss very well.
+They have all the features you need, including directional microphones for noise reduction, automatic and manual programs to easily adjust your devices in various settings, feedback control, and enough adjustment channels to allow Lively’s audiologists to match the shape and severity of your loss very well.

 Because the devices themselves are ReSound, I can speak with confidence to both the build quality and the appropriateness of the amplifiers for people within the target audience.
-What's really nice and somewhat different is that Lively is offering 3 years of online support with a remote audiologist.
-This was a great idea before COVID-19 but as we creep into the fall flu season, having that kind of virus-safe access to hearing care is critical.
+What’s really nice and somewhat different is that Lively offers three years of online support with a remote audiologist.
+This was a great idea even before COVID-19, but it's even more useful now for those who still don't want to make the trek to an in-person office.

 I downloaded and installed the Lively App which, not surprisingly, is exactly the same as the ReSound/Beltone App.
 It provides basic volume and program control as well as more advanced features like custom frequency sharing, mixing for accessories, and tinnitus management.
-This is also the vehicle for remote support.
+You can also adjust your hearing aid settings through the app.

-On the accessory side, Lively offers ReSound's most popular wireless devices: The TV Streamer, the MultiMic, and the Phone Clip.
-Unlike Beltone, these are shown with no corporate logo which suggests to me that that ReSound may be looking at additional distribution opportunities within the on-line space.
+On the hearing aid accessory side, Lively offers ReSound’s most popular wireless devices: the TV Streamer, MultiMic, and Phone Clip.

-All of these accessories use the 2.4 GHz wireless platform and allow users to hear and understand speech more accurately in the presence of background noise or when the source, like a TV, is beyond the ideal sweet spot for hearing aids (6 feet).
-These devices are easy to configure and use and are, in my clinical experience, quite durable and provide a lot of benefits.
-I rarely sell only hearing aids, preferring instead to provide “hearing systems” rather than “hearing aids.”
-With Lively's prices being quite low for the hearing aids and the accessory prices being about average (there's historically very little mark up on accessories), I think this is a great model to encourage more people to use Hearing Assistive Technology (HAT) more often.
+All of these accessories use the 2.4 GHz wireless platform and allow users to hear and understand speech more accurately in the presence of background noise or when the source, like a TV, is beyond the ideal sweet spot for hearing aids (six feet).
+These devices are easy to configure and use, and they are, in my clinical experience, quite durable and provide a lot of benefits.
+I rarely sell only hearing aids, preferring instead to provide “hearing systems” that come with accessories and follow-up care.
+Because Lively’s prices are quite low for industry and accessory prices are very average (there’s historically very little markup on accessories), I think the company is an excellent option for the budget-conscious user.